LEARNAcademy/syllabus/postgresql/queries.md

 - Which is the biggest country by population?
 (HINT: 1277558000)

 #### Subqueries: WITH
-- What are the forms of government for the top ten countries by surface area?
-(HINT: Number 10 is Kazakstan)
+- Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)
-- What are the forms of government for the top ten richest nations by gnp?
+- Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+(HINT: Svalbard and Jan Mayen)

 #### Aggregate Functions: GROUP BY
 - Which region has the highest average gnp?
 (HINT: North America)